saurabhp75/saurabhp75.github.io/_notes/javascript.md

 ### promise

-- helps in writing asynchronous code, CPU is not blocked waiting for something to finish.
+- Helps in writing asynchronous code, CPU is not blocked waiting for something to finish.
-- instead of passing a callback function to a function, which will finish in future(old way).
+- Instead of passing a callback function to a function, which will finish in future(old way).
 Leads to unreadable code.
-- the promise supporting function(for eg built-in function fetch()) will return a promise object.
+- The promise supporting function(for eg built-in function fetch()) will return a promise object.
-- promise object has states like pending, fulfilled, rejected.
+- Promise object has states like pending, fulfilled, rejected.
 - then(), catch() can be called on promise object, then executes when promise has been fulfilled and catch() is executed when promise is rejected.
 - promises can be chained, in that case there will be a promise returned at each step and a then() for each of them, the best part is that last catch() will catch all errors.
 So we'll have multiple then() but only one catch().